 Texture makes a bookcase sing with personality.

-I use antler bowls and textured baskets and patterned wooden balls and metal spheres and vintage urns with a distressed patina.
+I use antler bowls and textured baskets and patterned wooden balls and metal spheres and vintage urns and reclaimed wood lanterns with a distressed patina.

 (total aside: a decorating post would not be official without using the word….patina). 🙂

 The bookcase has been stacked and filled and now you simply need the finishing touch.
 Just add a little bit of shine.
 Metal brings the icing to the cake—the cherry to the sundae—the earrings to the outfit.